emonty/rkrizzle/doc/source/user/advanced.rst

 When you receive a response, Requests makes a guess at the encoding to use for decoding the response when you access the :attr:`Response.text
-<requests.Response.text>` attribute.
+<rkrizzle.Response.text>` attribute.
 Requests will first check for an
 encoding in the HTTP header, and if none is present, will use `chardet
 <http://pypi.python.org/pypi/chardet>`_ to attempt to guess the encoding.